fullersr/grassroots-for-real/Docs/ThisIsWhatGrassrootsLooksLike.md

 Allied groups will need forums for coordinating actions and sharing resources.
 They will need a shared calendar.
 They will also need to share announcements, blog posts, etc. At the same time the network of federated groups should uphold the privacy and consent of its members.

-Supporting these capabilities may sound challenging, but what we are talking about here is not that different from what has already been achieved in collaborative efforts in many other areas such as research, open software development, and open learning systems.

 #### Use the consortium model to support big-ticket efforts
 While this document stresses the primacy of the netowrked home group, it recognizes the importance of non-profit organizations that serve progressive interests.
 We need media and lobbying efforts; we need constitutional lawyers and watchdog groups; we need health and counseling services in our communities.
 There is an important role for such organizations, and their budgets can be large.